DIMESTeam/DIMES/README.md

 ## DIMES-TSP

-The code for DIMES-TSP is in the directory `TSP`.
+The code for DIMES-TSP is in the directories `TSP/TSP-KNN` and `TSP/TSP-Full`. `TSP-KNN` employs KNN edge pruning, while TSP-Full runs on the full graph.

 We use $N$ to denote the number of nodes.

 ### Usage